 Most teach abroad programs require a teaching certification.
 Common certification acronyms (and their full names) include TEFL (Teaching English as a Foreign Language), TESOL (Teachers of English to Speakers of Other Languages), EFL (English as a Foreign Language), and CELTA (Certificate in Teaching English to Speakers of other Languages).

 CIEE offers internationally recognized online TEFL certification courses to prepare you for teaching English abroad.
-As an alum of a CIEE program, you will receive a 10% discount on our TEFL course!
+As an alum of a CIEE program, you will receive a $200 discount on our 150-hour TEFL course!
 Learn more about the advantages of TEFL certification, and check out the resources, blogs, and insights on the CIEE TEFL website.

 The Japan Exchange and Teaching Program is an initiative sponsored by the Japanese government to bring young, college-educated individuals to work in communities throughout Japan.